 C. Documenting Earned Sick Time Use and Abuse

 Normal use of earned sick time will not interfere with the overall productivity of the department and will not be used as a negative factor in any employment action.
-However, it is appropriate to take corrective steps if an employee abuses earned sick time (e.g., calls in sick when in fact the employee is absent for a reason that is not consistent with allowable purposes for use of sick time) or if an employee has a pattern of misuse (e.g., absences just before or after a weekend, vacation, or holiday).
+However, it is appropriate to take corrective steps if an employee abuses earned sick time (e.g., calls in sick when in fact the employee is absent for a reason that is not consistent with allowable purposes for use of sick time) or if an employee has a pattern of misuse (e.g., absences just before or after a weekend, vacation, personal day, recess, holiday).
 These corrective steps may include informal or formal disciplinary warnings.
 In some cases, the eventual action may be termination.

 Documentation may be required when an employee’s use of earned sick time results in an absence of more than three consecutive scheduled work days or more than 24 consecutive scheduled work hours, or occurs after four unforeseeable and undocumented absences within a three-month period.
 Documentation may include a signed statement by a health care provider indicating the need for the earned sick time taken.
 Ordinarily employees must submit such documentation within seven days after taking earned sick time.
 If an employee fails to comply with documentation requirements, the amount paid for earned sick time may be deducted from future pay as an overpayment.

 Earned sick time does not accrue while an employee is on a leave of absence without pay or during any period in which an employee is receiving Short Term Disability pay or Worker’s Compensation.

 2) Using Earned Sick Time During a Vacation

 If a serious illness or injury, such as one requiring hospitalization, effectively prevents the use of part or all of a vacation period as such, employees may have the period of time during which they are seriously ill charged to any accrued earned sick time rather than to vacation pay.
 It is the employee’s responsibility to notify their supervisor when this occurs.
 Documentation may be required.